Gambit9111/crypto-tape-telegram-bot/README.md

     USER_ID: The ID of the Telegram user to send the messages to.
     TRADED_QUANTITY: The minimum quantity of a trade to trigger a message.
+    LARGE_TRADED_QUANTITY: quantity that will flag a message with aditional emoji
     SYMBOL: The symbol of the cryptocurrency to track.
     TELEGRAM_BOT_TOKEN: The API token of your Telegram bot.